ta

 tuṭhai

-because of being pleased; through grace.
+by virtue of being pleased; through blessing/grace.